-God's restoring man to participate in His kingdom rule for His own glory mandated in Eden but lost in the Fall and accomplished by redeeming man through Israel's role as a kingdom of priests, through the Church proclaiming Christ, and ultimately through the Messiah, who will reign as Savior and King in fulfillment of the Abrahamic Covenant

-5. Key Texts: Gen. 1:26-28; 12:1-3; Exod.
+God's restoring man to participate in his kingdom rule for his own glory mandated in Eden but lost in the Fall and accomplished by redeeming man through Israel's role as a kingdom of priests, through the Church proclaiming Christ, and ultimately through the Messiah, who will reign as Savior and King in fulfillment of the Abrahamic Covenant 5.
+Key Texts: Gen. 1:26-28; 12:1-3; Exod.
 19:5-6; Eph.
-1:9-10; Rev. 22:5
+1:9-10; Rev 22:5

 Gen. 1:26-28 Gen. 12:1-3 Exod.
 19:5-6 Eph.
-1:9-10 Rev. 22:5 Event Creation Mandate Abrahamic Covenant Mosaic Covenant Messianic Kingdom Rule Saint's Rule Mediator or Co-Ruler with God Man (Adam) Abraham Israel Jesus Christ Believers Subordinates (what is ruled over) All creation except people (animals & nature) All peoples All peoples All creation (people, animals & all nature) All creation (animals & all nature) Passage "Then God said, 'Let us make man in our image, in our likeness, and let them rule over the fish birds livestock all the earth, and over all the creatures that move along the ground' God blessed them and said to them, 'Be fruitful and increase in number; fill the earth and subdue it.
-Rule over the fish of the sea and the birds of the air and over every living creature that moves on the ground."" through you."
+1:9-10 Rev 22:5 Event Creation Mandate Abrahamic Covenant Mosaic Covenant Messianic Kingdom Rule Saint's Rule Mediator or Co-Ruler with God Man (Adam) Abraham Israel Jesus Christ Believers Subordinates (what is ruled over) All creation except people (animals & nature) All peoples All peoples All creation (people, animals & all nature) All creation (animals & all nature) Passage "Then God said, 'Let us make man in our image, in our likeness, and let them rule over the fish birds livestock all the earth, and over all the creatures that move along the ground' God blessed them and said to them, 'Be fruitful and increase in number; fill the earth and subdue it.
+Rule over the fish of the sea and the birds of the air and over every living creature that moves on the ground.'"
+"I will make you into a great nation and I will bless you; I will make your name great, and you will be a blessing.
+I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you."
 "Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation."
 "And he made known to us the mystery according to his good pleasure, which he purposed in Christ, to be put into effect when the times will have reached their fulfillment -to bring all things in heaven and on earth together under one head , even Christ."
 Note that "all things" includes both animals (Isa.
 11:6-9) and nature (Matt.
 17:27; Mark 4:36-41; 6:45-51; 11:2) "And there will be no night there-no need for lamps or sun-for the Lord God will shine on them.
 And they will reign forever and ever"